Eternals (film): Filming

-By the film's official announcement in July 2019, principal photography had begun at Pinewood Studios in Buckinghamshire, England.
+By the time of the film's official announcement in July 2019, principal photography had begun at Pinewood Studios in Buckinghamshire, England.
 Ben Davis served as director of photography, after doing so on several previous MCU films.
 Zhao said Marvel Studios allowed her creative freedom to shoot the film on location, "exactly the way [she] wanted to shoot" it.
-She was able to use a similar style to her previous films, including 360° shots and working with the same camera and rigs as were used for her film Nomadland (2020), which Zhao was set to complete back-to-back with The Eternals.
-Zhao felt that she "got lucky in that Marvel wants to take risks and do something different."
+She was able to use a similar style to her previous films, including 360° shots and working with the same camera and rigs as were used for her film Nomadland (2020), which Zhao was set to complete back-to-back with Eternals.
+Zhao felt that she "got lucky in that Marvel wants to take risks and do something different".
 Zhao cited The Revenant (2015) as a primary influence when composing the film's action sequences.

 Gemma Chan and Barry Keoghan were in talks to join the cast in August 2019.
 Chan previously portrayed Minn-Erva in Captain Marvel, but reports noted that she was potentially being looked at by Marvel to play a separate character in this film.
 Since Minn-Erva dies in that film, Chan had felt that it was unlikely she would return to the MCU, but after working on the film she was told by Feige that the studio wanted to "make better use" of her in a future project.
 This led to Chan auditioning for Sersi, one of the last actresses to be considered for the role.
 Chan later described Sersi as the most difficult role for the film to cast.
 Chan and Keoghan were confirmed to be cast in the film at the D23 Expo in August, in the roles of Sersi and Druig, respectively, along with Kit Harington as Dane Whitman.
 Chan said she and Marvel Studios were surprised by how soon after Captain Marvel her new MCU role came, with both assuming that it would have been a project further in the future.
 Harish Patel was cast at the end of August as Karun, Kingo's manager, and filmed his role from September 2019 until January 2020.

-By early November, filming took place in the Canary Islands.
-The filming cast and crew, including Jolie and Madden, had to be evacuated from a shooting location on the island of Fuerteventura when an explosive device was found there.
-The device was thought to be a remnant armament from a Nazi base.
+By early November, filming had taken place in the Canary Islands.
+The cast and crew, including Jolie and Madden, had to be evacuated from a shooting location on the island of Fuerteventura when an explosive device, thought to be a remnant armament from a Nazi base, was found there.
 Later that month, Zain Al Rafeea joined the cast.
 In early January 2020, filming took place outside the Oxford University Museum of Natural History in Oxford, England, as well as Hampstead Heath and in Camden in London, under the working title Sack Lunch.
-Chan said the filming process felt very different from what she experienced on Captain Marvel, explaining that Eternals shot more on location and utilized natural light while Captain Marvel had more studio work and bluescreen.
+Chan said the filming process felt very different from what she experienced on Captain Marvel, explaining that Eternals shot more on location and used natural light while Captain Marvel had more studio work and bluescreens.
 Filming wrapped on February 4, 2020.